 |Soil Type||Moist, well-drained|

-|Soil pH||Neutral to acidic, acidic, alkaline|
+|Soil pH||Neutral, acidic, alkaline|

 Lacebark Pine Care

 Lacebark pines are hardy in below-freezing winter temperatures and appreciate plenty of light and regular watering.
 Still, these trees are classified as moderately drought-tolerant.
 They are low-maintenance and, once established, can be left to grow outside independently.
 Lacebark pine trees reach 30 to 50 feet tall in full maturity.

 These pines are less prone to common pests and diseases and can grow in a broader range of soil acidity than most other pine species.
 Excessive pruning or fertilizing isn't necessary, but your tree can benefit from light, balanced fertilizer applications to promote growth.

 Lacebark pines grow best in full sun, so you should choose planting locations carefully.
 Loss of needles or stunted growth indicates that the tree is not receiving enough light.

 Like most pines, lacebark pines prefer slightly acidic soil, although they can tolerate soils with a higher pH than most other pine species.
 They benefit from well-drained, consistently moist soil.
 Lacebark pines should not be exposed to very wet or dry soils for long periods.